pothitos/naxos/apps/XCSP3/README.md

-# XCSP3 Integration to Naxos
+# XCSP3 integration to Naxos

 Here we link Naxos to the XCSP3 parser.